lap309/Statistics/Hypothesis\AB Testing/readme.md

 "False Negative": failed to identify an effect/difference between samples.
 This is considered worse. <Br>
 ex: getting a negative pregnancy test when you are in fact pregnant
 <br>
-Power: 1- (Type II Error): the probability of rejecting the null hypothesis<br>
+Power: 1- (Type II Error): the probability of rejecting the null hypothesis given that the null is false<br>
 <br>
 | Decision       | $H_0$ true|   $H_0$ false |
 | ------------- |:-------------:| -----:|